kemjin/Google_Image_Crawler/README.md

 I reference Jamie's code from Stackoverflow, and I modified some part to use GUI and save as original file name.
 I wrote this code for fun & hobby, and will update when I have new idea.
 You should use this code for non-commercial apps, software or whatever if possible, but this code is under MIT license and feel free to use or modify.

 Now, this code will download 64 pics from google image.
 Next version will ask a user to stop download or continue after it downloaded 32 images.
+Also, I will add bin (exe file for Windows, and run file for Mac) soon.

 This code will work for Windows, Mac and Linux